abkfenris/baxter-flask/docs/html/_sources/user.txt

 ---------------
 If you have geospatial data in ArcGIS or QGIS and you wish to connect to the database and edit directly, please be in touch, and we will set you up with an account.
+Database accounts are seperate than accounts for the admin.
 The site is running a `PostGIS <http://postgis.net>`_ database on port 5432.

 Setup: